-Migration analysis of rating of accounts is done on annual basis.
-Also weighted average rating of industry which are part of Bank's portfolio is done on quarterly basis.
-Analysis of rating wise distribution of advances is done on quarterly basis.
+Migration analysis of ratings is done on annual basis.
+Also weighted average rating of industry-wise portfolio of the Bank is done on quarterly basis.
+Analysis of rating wise distribution of advances is also carried out on quarterly basis.

-Adopting best risk management practices, vetting of credit proposals (except schematic loan proposals) coming under sanctioning powers of Corporate Office are undertaken by Risk Management Department.
+Adopting best risk management practices, credit proposals (except schematic loan proposals) coming under sanctioning powers of Corporate Office are scrutinised by the Risk Management Department.